dresswithpockets/dresswithpockets.github.io/_posts/2025-09-03-godot-replay.md

 ffmpeg -i test.1080p120.av1.mkv -filter:v fps=30 -c:v libx265 -crf 25 -preset slow test.1080p30.hevc.mp4
 ```

+This took ~30 seconds to finish encoding.
+Most people recording clips won't be manually re-encoding their clips with an expensive compression mode like `-preset slow`, and are instead going to be encoding them in real-time with OBS or Shadowplay.
+My demo game is also not particularly noisy, so its particularly well suited to HEVC's compression.
+All in all, a recording of a more complex game with worse compression settings will likely produce a significantly larger video.

 > N.B.
 AV1 can likely get better stats, but AV1 doesn't have great web support yet.
 Most people are going to be sharing AVC (h.264) or HEVC (h.265) videos.
 So, I chose HEVC which will produce decent quality with relatively small sizes.
 >
 > N.B.B.
 Encoding with `fps=60` only increases the file size by about 20% for this video.
 Depending on the size limitations, that tradeoff may be desirable.

-This took ~30 seconds to finish encoding.
-Most people recording clips won't be manually re-encoding their clips with an expensive compression mode like `-preset slow`, and are instead going to be encoding them in real-time with OBS or Shadowplay.
-My demo game is also not particularly noisy, so its particularly well suited to HEVC's compression.
-All in all, a recording of a more complex game with worse compression settings will likely produce a significantly larger video.
+>

-> N.B.
+> N.B.B.
 I tried transcoding with NVDEC and NVENC for better performance.
 I was able to transcode the video in under two seconds, which exceeds real-time transcoding; but, since there arent equivalent CRF options in the `hevc_nvenc` encoder, I wasnt able to tune the encoder to get the same size performance.